 Sharp, bright, enthusiastic, passionate, warm, friendly and an insightful listener.

 Who is in your support team?

 There are many people in my support team – and don’t read anything into the order I talk about my team members.
 My husband and children are the reason I can be found smiling, whilst realising I really can not play football, or kick it reliably in the direction I want it to go.
 Jon, my business partner is my rock and close friend.
 He brings calm and order to my chaos, and like my husband indulges me my big ideas, then quietly mothballs them.
 Lisa is Jon’s and my chief organiser, and has saved our bacon many times.
-(Yes, really) Then, I have Jo, my friend, co-author and partner-in-crime who provides smiles, friendship, ideas and keeps me grounded when I go off on a tangent.
-And lastly, but by no means least, we have my Nanny, Louise and my personal coach, John.
+(Yes, really) And lastly, but by no means least, we have my Nanny, Louise and my personal coach, Mike.

 What does ‘having a life’ mean for you?

 Not having to compromise on being there for key dates in my my family’s lives – such as sports day and birthdays.
 But also, being able to be me (not just mummy or wife), and have a meaningful career which stretches me mentally.